Spay and Neuter for Dogs and Cats in East Lansing

 Puppies and kittens grow up quick.
 One day they fit in the palms of your hands and the next they’re running the length of your house.
-Since spay and neuter surgery is essential to combating animal overpopulation and for the betterment of each pets wellness, it is something most responsible owners have their pets undergo.
+Since spay and neuter for dogs and cats is essential to combating animal overpopulation and for the betterment of each pets wellness, it is something most responsible owners have their pets undergo.
 Still, you may be wondering when your pet is ready to be spayed or neutered.
 While the exact time individual puppies and kittens should be spayed or neutered varies from one to the next, the six-month mark is a good timeframe.
-Schedule a wellness exam at our East Lansing clinic ASAP for newly adopted pets whether they’re still little or full-grown adults.
+Schedule a wellness exam at our East Lansing animal hospital ASAP for newly adopted pets whether they’re still little or full-grown adults.

 If you have a puppy or kitten, it’s ideal to schedule a consultation during the first two months of their life.
-This gives us time to administer necessary vaccines and perform a full health check in addition to scheduling spay or neuter surgery.
+This gives us time to administer necessary vaccines and perform a full health check in addition to scheduling a dog or cat spay or neuter surgery.
 We look forward to helping you and your four-legged friend!
 Call to schedule or request an appointment online today.